mainmatter/mainmatter.com/_posts/2020-07-31-the-true-cost-of-a-quickfix.md

 - The refactoring effort does not block mission-critical features
 - No deadlines at the door
 - The total cost and lead time impact must be justifiable to stakeholders
-- And last but not least a robust and comprehensive test suite
+- A robust and comprehensive test suite

 Often, teams with deadlines will have maintenance periods where engineers are allocated time to "fix" the codebase.
 Time and time again I have seen this